 Boxes.
 While it’s the container that will generally provide the most in terms of damage protection, boxes will either eat up precious warehouse space as they sit waiting to be used, or, will take up manpower hours if you buy “ready-to-assemble” in an effort to have more on-hand for demand.
 Also, if your product’s size specifications should change at any point in time, it may not longer fit the box you ordered.

-When to contact the experts:
+When to contact packaging experts:

-In all three cases (pallet vs crate vs box), you’ll need to look at your overall shipping cycle to determine expected and estimated lifespan of your shipping container.
+In all three cases (pallet vs. crate vs. box), you’ll need to look at your overall shipping cycle to determine expected and estimated lifespan of your shipping container.